Protecting whales during oil spills

 Vessels of Opportunity Program

-We're seeking vessel operators who would like to register their vessels and crew expertise in our Vessel of Opportunity (VOO) Program.
-If you are a skilled vessel operator with knowledge of local waters and a desire to help protect Washington's whale populations in the event of an oil spill, we're interested in your support for a statewide initiative.
+We're seeking vessel operators who would like to register their vessels and crew expertise in our Vessel of Opportunity Program.
+If you are a skilled vessel operator working in the whale research or whale watching industry and have a desire to help protect Washington's whale populations in the event of an oil spill, we're interested in your support for a statewide initiative.

 Vessel operators can be trained to conduct wildlife surveillance and deterrence in the event of an oil spill.
 Vessels used during a response will be compensated by the spiller for the work conducted.

 You can register to be a VOO.